 These signs can be seen in horses that are kept in very poorly managed stables with poor parasite control.
 Keeping the horse’s surrounding clean and picking up piles of manure every 2 – 3 days will greatly limit the horses exposure to infective larvae.
 Again the best way to keep small Strongyles in your horses under control is to do periodic fecal egg counts.
 Strongyle eggs are by far the most common worm eggs found in fecal egg counts.

-What is Small Strongyles?
+What are Small Strongyles?

 (non- migratory, Cyathostomins)